kubevirt/macvtap-cni/docs/design_docs/user_facing_api.md

 ## Objectives
 - deploy the plugins without day 1 configuration
 - dynamic day 2 host resource exposure
+- expose lower device as a logical resource
+- be able to use node selectors / node affinity / NIC selectors / resource name

 ## Requirements
 - keep the DP as independent from multus and CNI as possible